NBKRedSpy/TranspileUtilities/README.md

 codeMatcher
             .MatchForward(true,
                 ...
-                //The first parameter determines if a load or store is expected. new CodeMatch(instruction => StackVariableInstruction.Create(true, instruction, out cardListVariable)) ...
+                //The first parameter determines if a load or store must be matched. new CodeMatch(instruction => StackVariableInstruction.Create(true, instruction, out cardListVariable)) ...
                 )